 The two layers are easily combined with two zippers and three press studs.
-Worn together they almost replace your need of a winter jacket all together.
-The triclimate version of the Loreto is so warm and waterproof you can easily wear it on top of a mountain like Mt Kilimajaro – or Ben Nevis.
+Worn together they almost replace your need of a winter jacket altogether.
+The tri-climate version of the Loreto is so warm and waterproof you can easily wear it on top of a mountain like Mt Kilimanjaro – or Ben Nevis.

 These days, when it’s hot and sunny one day, and raining and windy on the next, I basically live in this jacket.
-I wear it when I cycle around Glasgow, when I go camping or hiking in the Highlands, when it’s raining heavily or it’s just a little cold, and I’ve taken it on trip to Ecuador, Mt Kilimanjaro and the Austrian Alps.
+I wear it when I cycle around Glasgow when I go camping or hiking in the Highlands when it’s raining heavily or it’s just a little cold, and I’ve taken it on a trip to Ecuador, Mt Kilimanjaro and the Austrian Alps.
 The Loreto goes where I go.

 The Loreto goes where I go and if you are looking for a waterproof jacket to get you ready for your trip to Scotland, this is one investment worth making.

 UPDATE: The Loreto is no longer available, but you can get a similar tri-climate jacket from The North Face here: